-California’s marketplace is short on supply but awash in regulatory uncertainties.
-If new supplies of power and meaningful market-sensitive demand responsiveness are to develop, then stakeholders in California need to have some guideposts for identifying when the ISO will adjust its price caps.
+California’s marketplace is short on supply but long on regulatory uncertainties.
+If new supplies of power and meaningful market-sensitive demand responsiveness are to develop, then stakeholders in California need to have some guideposts to identify when the ISO will adjust its price caps.
 There are a number of regions in the country that are seeking to attract new supply, California among them.
-Amendment No 31 as proposed essentially tells potential developers, consumers and the investment community that they cannot easily anticipate the status of some very basic elements of the market: the stability of basic rules and the level of potential returns on investment.
+Amendment No. 31 as proposed essentially tells potential developers, consumers and the investment community that they cannot easily anticipate the status of some very basic elements of the market: the stability of the basic rules that are required to for them to forecast their level of potential returns on investment and attendant risks.

-CAISO indicates that future changes in price cap—presumably adjustments in either direction—will be undertaken by action of the Board according to some unspecified set of criteria:
+CAISO indicates that future changes in price cap—presumably adjustments in either direction—will be undertaken by action of the Board according to an unspecified set of criteria:

 The ISO Tariff would thus provide notice to all sellers participating in its markets that the ISO is not willing to purchase at prices exceeding the purchase price caps it establishes and publishes from time to time, in accordance with the criteria established by the ISO Governing Board.
 (Transmittal, page 3.
 Emphasis added.)

-However, when one turns to the revisions to proposed for Section 28 of the ISO Tariff (or elsewhere in the tariff for that matter) one cannot find any information regarding “criteria” or any information regarding what process would be used by the Board to effect price cap changes.
-IEP suggest that the process and criterion should be made explicit within the ISO Tariff in order to provide stakeholders, at minimum, some tangible notion of how the “health” of the marketplace will be measured.
+However, when one turns to the revisions proposed for Section 28 of the ISO Tariff (or elsewhere in the tariff for that matter) one cannot find any information regarding “criteria” or any information regarding what process would be used by the Board to effect price cap changes.
+IEP suggest that the process and criteria should be made explicit within the ISO Tariff in order to provide stakeholders, at minimum, some tangible notion of how the “health” of the marketplace will be measured.
 Stated differently, without this essential information, participants in the marketplace—be they consumers, suppliers, marketers or developers—must assume that either the CAISO’s price caps will remain in place indefinitely, or that they will be altered on short notice.
 This will require parties to conservatively estimate and internalize the risk associated with changes in the price cap given their role in the market.
 Suppliers will look for better markets when selling forward because they must assume that the price caps will remain in place; consumers must assume that they should not become “participating loads” because the capped prices in the limited markets in which they participate foreclose profitable participation; developers will also take their finite stock of equipment elsewhere because there is no way to assess whether, when or how the scope of the market opportunities will change.
 In short, the failure to articulate a process and criteria for changing the purchaser’s price caps will impede the developments that are needed to improve the marketplace in California.